-If a branch is notified of a legacy, the branch must contact the Legacy Admin Team at the earliest opportunity on legacies@britishlegion.org.uk or call the Legacy Administrator on 020 3207 2389.
+In all instances where a branch is notified of a legacy, the branch must contact the Legacy Management Team at the earliest opportunity at membershipservices@britishlegion.org.uk or call 020 3207 2100 and ask for the Legacies Management Team.

-The Legacy Admin Team manages, receipts and allocates all legacy income to ensure that the correct amount is received and that funds are used in the manner specified in our Royal Charter and the Will.
-All correspondence relating to legacies must be sent to the Legacy Admin Department as soon as possible.
+The Legacy Management Team manages, receipts and allocates all legacy income to ensure that the correct amount is received and that funds are used in the manner specified in our Royal Charter and the Will.
+All correspondence relating to legacies must be sent to the Legacy Management Team as soon as possible.